-On February 24, 2017, the Company closed a registered direct financing (the "2017 Financing").
-The gross proceeds to Arch from this offering were approximately \$6.1 million before deducting estimated offering expenses payable by the Company.
-The 2017 Financing consisted of the sale of 10,166,664 units, each unit consisting of a share of the Company's Common Stock and 0.55 of a Series F Warrant to purchase one share of our Common Stock for the combined purchase price of \$0.60 per unit, pursuant to a Securities Purchase Agreement that we entered into on February 20, 2017 (the "2017 SPA").
-The Series F Warrants have an exercise price of \$0.75 per share and are exercisable for a period of five years.
+On July 2, 2018, the Company closed on a registered direct offering of 9,070,000 units, each unit consisting of a share of the Company's common stock, and a Series G Warrant ("Series G Warrant") to purchase 0.75 of a share of our common stock for the combined purchase price of \$0.50 per unit.
+The Series G Warrants have an exercise price of \$0.70 per share and are exercisable for a period of five years.
+The gross proceeds to Arch from the 2018 Financing, were approximately \$4.5 million before deducting financing costs of approximately \$74.000.